 Gates confessed that America has a dismal track record of fighting and winning land wars in Asia and the Middle East.
 Granted, Korea could be considered a partial success; but in the other three wars, the U.S. did not achieve its strategic goals.

 At West Point, Gates expressed a long-held American fear of fighting on the Asian mainland.
-The fear rested on two beliefs – that an American army would be overwhelmed by the Asian masses (what was referred to in the early twentieth century in racist terms as the “Yellow horde”) and that the Asian mainland itself, with its diseases, difficult terrain, tropical climate, and mysterious peoples, would stymie the effective deployment of U.S. troops, American firepower, and U.S. technology.
+That fear rested on two beliefs: 1) that an American army would be overwhelmed by the Asian masses (what was referred to in the early twentieth century in racist terms as the “Yellow horde”) and; 2) that the Asian mainland itself, with its diseases, difficult terrain, tropical climate, and vastly different peoples, would stymie the effective deployment of U.S. troops, American firepower, and U.S. technology.

 There are several examples in history when American policymakers rejected U.S. military intervention on the Asian mainland.
 In 1931, President Herbert Hoover did not militarily challenge the Japanese invasion of Manchuria.
 Hoover recognized that Manchuria lay far from U.S. centers of power, its resources and people contributed little to the U.S. economy, and an American expeditionary force might end up stranded and surrounded by a menacing enemy.